joey711/phyloseq/install.md

 ---

 # Manual Download and Local Install

 Depending on the problem that you're having, it might help to download a compressed version of the phyloseq package, and then attempt to install it locally with standard R commands/tools.

 ## BioC devel from within R only
 In this particular approach to installing the BioC-devel version of phyloseq, we need a specific URL for downloading the package file.
-We have provided example URLs below, but they may change slight as package version numbers change.
+We have provided example URLs below, but they may change slightly as package version numbers change.
 To check the links, go to [the phyloseq page for Bioconductor devel branch](http://bioconductor.org/packages/devel/bioc/html/phyloseq.html).
-In this example, the phyloseq-devel version on Bioconductor was `1.3.11`.

 The URLs below are for installing from source (any properly configured system), from a Mac binary (Mac only), or from a Windows binary (Windows only).